solana-labs/solana/book/src/installer.md

 $ solana-install init --pubkey 92DMonmBYXwEMHJ99c9ceRSpAmk9v6i3RdvDdXaVcrfj  # <-- pubkey is obtained from whoever is deploying the updates
 $ export PATH=~/.local/share/solana-install/bin:$PATH
 $ solana-keygen ...  # <-- runs the latest solana-keygen
-$ solana-install run solana-fullnode ...  # <-- runs a fullnode, restarting it as necesary when an update is applied
+$ solana-install run solana-validator ...  # <-- runs a validator, restarting it as necesary when an update is applied
 ```

 ### On-chain Update Manifest